rock-core/tools-roby/README.txt

 * (G)UI tools for interacting/controlling the living system.
 * all of that in a multi-robot context.

-== Acknowledgments

-This work has been supported by the DGA (http://www.defense.gouv.fr/dga) which financed my PhD and the LAAS/CNRS (http://www.laas.fr), where I did it.
-It is now supported by the DFKI (http://www.dfki.de) where I currently work and use this plan manager.

-== Related publications

 Roby is the result of my PhD.
 As such, my PhD thesis can be considered as a design document for the system.
 If you want an overview of the principles, you can also refer to the two publications I did.
 See {this page}[link:files/doc/papers_rdoc.html] for the list of publication and the associated PDF files.

+{This overview}[link:files/doc/overview_rdoc.html] also provides a more in-depth overview of the implementation itself.

+== Acknowledgments

+This work has been supported by the DGA (http://www.defense.gouv.fr/dga) which financed my PhD and the LAAS/CNRS (http://www.laas.fr), where I did it.
+It is now supported by the DFKI (http://www.dfki.de) where I currently work and use this plan manager.

 == Videos